Clubs and Activities

 Sponsor – Mrs. Mesick (Media Center)

-Meetings held the 3rd Tuesday of each month in E204 during 4th period.
+Meetings held the 3rd Tuesday of each month in the Library Media Center after school.
+Pizza will be available.

-Chess Club – Open to anyone interested in learning more about chess while competing against other students and other schools.
+Chess Team – Open to anyone interested in learning more about chess while competing against other students and other schools.
+We compete at various chess tournaments in Illinois from October thru February.

 Crime Stoppers - This club promotes school and community safety.
 Members participate in the Homecoming parade, Crime Stoppers Run and various fundraising activities.